cytomining/cytominer-database/README.rst

 .. code-block::

   [filenames]
-  image = image.csv
+  image = image.csv #or: Image.csv
-  object = object.csv
+  object = object.csv #or: Object.csv

 Cytominer-Database is currently limited to the following measurement file kinds: Cells.csv, Cytoplasm.csv, Nuclei.csv, Image.csv, Object.csv.
 The [filenames] section in the configuration file saves the correct basename of existing measurement files